 Michael Faure publishes in the areas of environmental (criminal) law, tort and insurance and economic analysis of (accident) law.
 He is the managing director of the European Doctorate programme in Law and Economics (EDLE) and general director of the RILE.

 Michael Faures core research is focused on environmental law and more particularly international environmental law and environmental criminal law.
 Research is also carried out from an economic analysis of law and more particularly accident law.
 Typically, the research is of a legal comparative or a legal economic nature and sometimes involves the international treaties in the research.
 The research often focuses on specific environmental problems such as sea water pollution by oil or nuclear accidents.
 In addition, research is also carried out on a broader level regarding diverse themes in the economic analysis of law (such as insurance, financial crisis, deposit guarantee system) and attention is also paid to the way in which legal rules influence people’s behaviour.

 Michael Faure is haiwaimingshi (distinguished foreign professor) at the Centre for Law and Economics of the China University of Political Science and Law.
-In addition, Michael Faure teaches “Analyse Economique de la Responsabilité Civile” at the law faculty of the Université Catholique de Louvain (Belgium) and “Environmental Law and Economics” at the International Institute of Industrial Environmental Economics.
+In addition, Michael Faure teaches “Analyse Economique de la Responsabilité Civile” at the law faculty of the Université Catholique de Louvain (Belgium).
 Finally, Michael Faure contributes to the course on “Law & Economics” at the law faculty of Maastricht University.